Samsung Electronics' mobile head paycheck hits $5.8 million, beating Apple's Cook

-The world's biggest technology company by revenue said Shin's pack included a base salary of 1.17 billion won and 1.6 billion won in incentives and performance bonus.
+The world's biggest technology company by revenue said Shin's pack included a base salary of 1.17 billion won ($1.09 million) and 1.6 billion won in incentives and performance bonus.

-Samsung's other co-chief executive Kwon Oh-hyun, who leads the component business, earned even more, taking 6.77 billion won home, while third co-CEO Yoon Boo-keun, the head of its consumer electronics business, received 5.09 billion won.
+Samsung's other co-chief executive Kwon Oh-hyun, who leads the component business, earned 6.77 billion won, while third co-CEO Yoon Boo-keun, the head of its consumer electronics business, received 5.09 billion won.

 South Korean financial authorities changed regulations late last year, requiring listed companies to include annual compensation details of executives who earn more than 500 million won in their business reports filings.